Who is the developer of Stonehurst, exactly?

 The Plan

 In a long email to The Coast Clarion, he reiterated his objectives.
 “This project has always been about creating something special in Lower Gibsons that the community can benefit from and enjoy for a very long time.
-This is why apart from adding housing in Lower Gibsons designed by a very reputable, award-winning, and renowned architect, Frits de Vries, we have made sure to incorporate features such as adding to the green space through the expansion and improvements of Inglis Park (funds have also been committed by PRD for this initiative), maintaining public parking spaces in a newly built underground concrete parking structure (a very costly undertaking) at no cost to the Town, and of course the preservation of Stonehurst as a boutique inn and bistro accessible to the community and the public to experience and enjoy for the very first time.
+This is why apart from adding housing in Lower Gibsons designed by a very reputable, award-winning, and renowned architect, we have made sure to incorporate features such as adding to the green space through the expansion and improvements of Inglis Park (funds have also been committed by PRD for this initiative), maintaining public parking spaces in a newly built underground concrete parking structure (a very costly undertaking) at no cost to the Town, and of course the preservation of Stonehurst as a boutique inn and bistro accessible to the community and the public to experience and enjoy for the very first time.
 We are also planning for a heritage designation of Stonehurst through the realization of this proposal.”

 In addition, he wanted to take the opportunity to thank Town staff for their work on the project.
 “They are amazing, very supportive and thorough, I have nothing but good things to say about them.”